 A split of the Solvency Capital Requirement by Risks is available in Table E2(i)(a).
-Market Risk accounted for 43% of the Group Solvency Capital Requirement at the end of 2021.
+Market Risk accounted for 49% of the Group Solvency Capital Requirement at the end of 2022.

 Group Finance provides regular Management Information for the assessment and quantification of Market risk exposure.
-The outputs from the quarterly valuation process, run through the Society's ORSA Capital Model, are used to calculate its Market risk capital requirements.
+The outputs from the half-yearly valuation process, run through the Society's ORSA Capital Model, are used to calculate its Market risk capital requirements.
+Monthly estimates of the capital position and the level of market risks are calculated and reported monthly.